 \section{Abstract}

-We present an end-to-end trainable wavelet video coder based on motion compensated temporal filtering (MCTF).
-Thereby, we introduce a different coding scheme for learned video compression, which is currently dominated by residual and conditional coding approaches.
-By performing discrete wavelet transforms in temporal, horizontal, and vertical dimension, we obtain an explainable framework with spatial and temporal scalability.
-We focus on investigating a novel trainable MCTF module that is implemented using the lifting scheme.
-We show how multiple temporal decomposition levels in MCTF can be considered during training and how larger temporal displacements due to the MCTF coding order can be handled.
-Further, we present a content adaptive extension to MCTF which adapts to different motion strengths during inference.
-In our experiments, we compare our MCTF-based approach to learning-based conditional coders and traditional hybrid video coding.
-Especially at high rates, our approach has promising rate-distortion performance.
-Our method achieves average Bj{\o}ntegaard Delta savings of up to 21\% over HEVC on the UVG data set and thereby outperforms state-of-the-art learned video coders.
+This paper presents an end-to-end trainable wavelet video coder based on motion-compensated temporal filtering.
+Thereby, it introduces a different coding scheme for learned video compression, which is dominated by residual and conditional coding approaches.
+By performing discrete wavelet transforms in temporal, horizontal, and vertical dimensions, an explainable framework with spatial and temporal scalability is obtained.
+This paper investigates a novel trainable motion-compensated temporal filtering module implemented using the lifting scheme.
+It demonstrates how multiple temporal decomposition levels can be considered during training.
+Furthermore, larger temporal displacements owing to the coding order are addressed and an extension adapting to different motion strengths during inference is introduced.
+The experimental analysis compares the proposed approach to learning-based coders and traditional hybrid video coding.
+Especially at high rates, the approach exhibits promising rate-distortion performance.
+The proposed method achieves average Bj{\o}ntegaard Delta savings of up to 21\% over HEVC, and outperforms state-of-the-art learned video coders.